 Corporate Information Governance Manager

-or email: email@example.com and tell us of your concerns.
-Your concerns will be investigated and you will be notified of the outcome within one calendar month of receiving your letter of concern.
+or email and tell us of your concern(s).
+You will be notified of the investigation outcome within one calendar month of receiving your letter of concern.
 If in the event there is any reason for delay, you will be notified and the reasons why explained to you.

 Tel: 0303 123 1113 (local rate) or 01625 545 745 if you prefer to use a national rate number.
 Website: www.ico.org.uk